 - If you have a very tough beard, this may not fit your needs because it isn’t as aggressive as an open comb razor or a slant.

 If you aren’t familiar with Feather, they are a Japanese company that produces DE razors and blades.

 One of their most popular products is the HI-stainless steel blade.
 Some aficionados consider it to be the sharpest.

-Feather was actually the first manufacturer to use stainless steel.
-And paved the way for other brands such as the Ikon and Above The Tie according to the Sharpologist.
+The Feather brand was actually the first manufacturer to use stainless steel.
+And paved the way for other brands such as the Ikon and Above The Tie, according to the Sharpologist.